 The active-learning approach challenges lecturers to re-evaluate what they can accomplish during class that offers the greatest value for students.
 Mazur cites a quip to the effect that lectures are a way of transferring the instructor’s lecture notes to students’ notebooks without passing through the brains of either.

 For anyone who teaches, this article is a “must-read.”
 I’ve witnessed this first hand when working with second graders through adult learners.
 Many second grade readers will stumble over a word and look at me with inquisitive eyes.
 My instincts are often to give them the answer, but I know that’s not very engaging.
 So we might “sound it out,” break it down, or consider the context.
 Sometimes we find a dictionary and look it up.
 They don’t always like it because it means work.
-But I think it also means learning.
+But I think it also means learning and engagement.

 Can’t you just tell me the answer?